Monday, April 18, 2011

 Billboard 13 October 1979

-Charly has seen fit to finally give the album the proper liner notes it should have had back in '80 (there are still no band photos).
+Charly has seen fit to finally give the album the proper liner notes it should have had back in '80.
 Mole from the Higher State has sorted out what was originally released and what wasn't, helpfully filling in whatever info has come to light over the last three decades.
-Jon Savage’s interview with Rogers is presented here yet again, with a thoughful new introduction for context.
+Jon Savage’s interview with Rogers is presented here yet again, with a thoughtful new introduction for context.
 Remarkably, Jon reveals that his introduction to IA came in 1971, when he discovered a copy of Easter Everywhere at Doug Dobell's 77 Charing Cross record store.
-He was thus as prepared as anyone to chat with Lelan, whom he recalls 'had exactly the right amount of passion mixed with just that hint of carnival chicanery' -- one of the 'old school' of record business operators who could work the phones and BS with enough DJs enough to help create a hit, even for a local two-bit operation like IA.
+He was thus as prepared as anyone to chat with Lelan, whom he recalls 'had exactly the right amount of passion mixed with just that hint of carnival chicanery' -- one of the 'old school' of record business operators who could work the phones and BS with enough DJs enough to help create a national hit, even for a local two-bit operation like IA.

 The Chayns - Night Time (Is The Right Time)